Xilinx/Vitis_Libraries/vision/docs/src/migrating-hls-video-library-to-vitis-vision.rst

-Note: All the functions except Reduce can process N-pixels per clock where N is power of 2.
+.. note::All functions except 'Reduce' can process N-pixels per clock (where N is power of 2).